Avaiga/taipy-doc/docs/userman/advanced_features/auth/authentication.md

      requires a connection to a directory service.<br/>
      See the [LDAP Authenticator](#ldap-authenticator) below for more information.

+   - "Entra ID": The *Entra ID* authenticator is an implementation of the Microsoft Entra ID protocol.
+It requires a connection to the Microsoft Entra ID application.<br/>
+     See the [Entra ID Authenticator](#entra-id-authenticator) below for more information.

 !!! note "Default authenticator"
-    Most applications will use a single authenticator.
-This authenticator is called the *default authenticator* and is created automatically when `(auth.)login()^` is called for the first time or when any `Authenticator^` for any protocol is created, whichever comes first.
+    An application can have one or multiple authenticators.
+The authenticators are created automatically when `(auth.)login()^` is called for the first time or when any `Authenticator^` for any protocol is created, whichever comes first.

-    You can retrieve the default authenticator using the function `Authenticator.get_default()^`.
+    You can retrieve the list of authenticators using the `Authenticator.get_authenticators()^` method.

-    If `(auth.)login()^` or `Authenticator.get_default()^` are called before any authenticator was created, Taipy looks for an `AUTHENTICATION` config section (see `AuthenticationConfig^` for more details).
-    This config section, if present, is used to instantiate the *default Authenticator*.
+    If `(auth.)login()^` or `Authenticator.get_authenticators()^` are called before any authenticator was created, Taipy looks for an `AUTHENTICATION` config section (see `AuthenticationConfig^` for more details).
+This config section, if present, is used to instantiate the *Authenticator*.

     To summarize:

-    - The first `Authenticator^` that is created becomes the application's default authenticator.
+    - All `Authenticator^`s that is created or configured becomes the application's authenticators.
     - When `login()^` is called:

-        - A default authenticator is created if there is none, based on the authentication configuration.
+        - An authenticator is created if there is none, based on the authentication configuration.
+            If the authentication configuration has multiple authenticators, all of them are created.
-        - If Taipy could not find the configuration allowing to create such a default authenticator, a *None* authenticator is created and set as the default authenticator.
+        - If Taipy could not find the configuration allowing to create any authenticator, a *None* authenticator is created.
-        - The default authenticator's `(Authenticator.)login()^` method is invoked with the arguments that were provided to `(auth.)login()^`.
+        - All authenticators' `(Authenticator.)login()^` method are invoked sequentially with the arguments that were provided to `(auth.)login()^` until one of them returns a valid `Credentials^` instance.

 Besides their specific parameters, all authenticators have two parameters that you